 UNFPA is working with governments, partners and other UN agencies to directly tackle many of these goals – in particular Goal 3 on health, Goal 4 on education and Goal 5 on gender equality – and contributes in a variety of ways to achieving many of the rest.

-- Over 140 million girls and women alive today have undergone some form of FGM.
+- Globally, it is estimated that at least 200 million girls and women alive today have undergone some form of FGM.

-- If current trends continue, about 86 million additional girls worldwide will be subjected to the practice by 2030.
+- If current trends continue, 15 million additional girls between ages 15 and 19 be subjected to it by 2030.

 - FGM is mostly carried out on young girls sometime between infancy and age 15.